Cudal, New South Wales: Churches

 Cudal has three historic churches.
 The Catholic church of St. Columbanus, established in 1880.
+In 2025, following a survey by structural engineers, the Parish decided to close the church due to its deteriorated and unsafe condition, which made it unsuitable for use.
+Catholic services are now held in the Community Hall.

+Services at the Church of England St. James which is a part of Anglican Parish of Cudal-Molong are conducted by a lay ministry.

-The Church of England St. James.
-The third is a Uniting Church which has been sold to a private buyer.
+The third building was a Uniting Church which has been sold to a private buyer.